 2. Offer programs to schools in the form of class visits and orientation visits as needed/requested.

 3. Act as a liaison to the schools and any Suffolk Libraries looking to set up library visits.

 4. Run the SCLA Mentorship Program.

 The mission of the Webmaster is to:

-1. Update and maintain the Suffolk County Library Association webpages on the NYLA website.
+1. Update and maintain the Suffolk County Library Association webpage.

 2. Post events sponsored by Suffolk County Library Association and its divisions to the online calendar.

-3. Insure the accuracy of information on the SCLA webpage.
+3. Ensure the accuracy of information on the SCLA webpage.